|HOME|||||CONTACT US|||||CALENDAR OF EVENTS|

 When should I buy long-term care insurance?

-You should begin getting quotes in your 40s and should purchase in your 50s.
-The earlier you buy, the lower your premium.
-In addition, your risk for becoming ineligible for coverage increases as you get older.
+You should begin getting quotes in your 40s and you should consider purchasing in your 50s.
+The earlier you buy, the likelihood exists that your premium can be significantly lower.
+Your risk for becoming ineligible for coverage can increase as you get older.

 Is life insurance important?

 Life insurance is an important aspect of a sound financial plan.
-Life insurance is a way to protect your family from the effects of losing your contribution to the household income.
+Life insurance is a way to help protect your family from the effects of losing your contribution to the household income.
 Life insurance can aid in mortgage payments and debt, as well as cover funeral expenses.
-Not only does life insurance protect your family financially, it also allows them to take ample time off work to properly grieve.
+Not only does life insurance help to protect your family financially, it also can support them so that they can take ample time off work to properly grieve.

 What is an index annuity?

 An index annuity is an insurance contract linked to a common market index: for example, the S&P 500.
-If the index grows, you are entitled to the majority of the earnings.
-If the index declines, your account is protected against loss.
-Index annuities allow you to participate in the market without risking principal.
+Generally, if the index grows, you are entitled to the majority of the earnings.
+If the index declines, your account is buffered against loss.
+Index annuities are intended to allow you to participate in the market without risking principal.

 What is an ETF?